What time do the polls close? An hour-by-hour guide to the hottest races nationally in Election 2018

 Another big batch of poll closings.
 By now, we should have a sense of whether Democrats have a chance to claim control of House or Senate or both or neither.

-If it’s looking close, keep an eye on the Arizona race for Senate, New Mexico’s 2nd District, Kansas’ 2nd District, New York’s 19th, New York’s 22nd.
+If it’s looking close, keep an eye on the Arizona race for Senate, New Mexico’s 2nd District, Kansas’ 2nd District, New York’s 19th, and New York’s 22nd.
 Minnesota has three close races in the state’s 1st, 2nd and 3rd districts.
 And there’s lots more here that could jumble the outcome of who controls the House.
 One race that isn’t expected to be close is that of New York’s 14th District, where Democratic candidate Alexandria Ocasio-Cortez, age 29, is expected to be the youngest woman ever elected to Congress.

 And in Wisconsin, Republican Gov. Scott Walker will find out whether he keeps his seat against Democratic challenger Tony Evers in another race that’s drawn a lot of outside attention.